SasniLasadi/Zero-Hunger-Group/README.md

 - **Home Page -** Introduces the SDG theme and provides easy navigation throughout the site.
 - **Splash Screen -** A visually appealing loading screen displayed when entering the website.
 - **User Profile Page -** Allows users to create and view their personal profile with essential information.
+- **Volunteer Page -** Allows individuals register and participate in activities supporting conservation.
+- **Table Page -** Displays each country’s GHI rank and historical scores for 2000, 2008, 2016, and 2024.
+- **Team Page -** showcases the people behind the project and their roles.
 - **Feedback Page -** Collects user feedback to enhance the platform’s content and usability.
 - **Sitemap -** Provides a structured overview of all website pages for easy access and navigation.
 - **Content Pages -** Offer detailed information on SDG 2: Zero Hunger through structured content, visuals, and interactive elements.